Worldwide, there were more than ~400,000 new cases in 2020, and >175,000 people died from their disease (WHO, 2020).

 Telix is investigating CAIX as a potential target for renal cancer theranostics and in other tumour types that are known to overexpress CAIX.

-For more information on Telix’s clinical trials in renal cancer please see trial descriptions below, clickable through to clinical trial database where registered:
+For more information on Telix’s active clinical trials in renal cancer please see trial descriptions below, clickable through to clinical trial database where registered.

 Molecularly targeted radiation can target a cell-surface antigen called Carbonic Anhydrase IX (CAIX), a cancer target that is overexpressed in some carcinomas due to a mutation of the von Hippel-Lindau (VHL) protein.
 It has overexpression in many types of cancer and low expression in normal tissues.
 CA is a transmembrane protein and a tumour-associated carbonic anhydraseisoenzyme.
 It shows high expression in carcinomas of the kidney, uterine cervix, oesophagus, lung, breast, colon, brain and vulva compared to expression in few non-cancerous tissue.